howset/minishell/JOURNAL.md

 - A new branch h-fork to experiment with forking.
 Deletes h-echo & h-env_exit from the remote to avoid a mess.

 ### 12.12.2024
 - The forking and execve seems working, but the generated fucntion seems very messy.
+- Next:
+	- seems like a good idea to pause and review, then shorten the ones with too many lines.
+It's already quite a lot at this point.
+	- or just make efforts to valgrind stuffs up.